Powers of Darkness (Iceland): Reception of Makt myrkranna in Iceland

-The buzz around the English translation by De Roos has also sparked new interest in the novel in Iceland.
+The buzz around the 2017 English translation by De Roos has also sparked new interest in the novel in Iceland.

 Discovery

 In 2014, the Dutch scholar Hans Corneel de Roos first noticed that the Icelandic version of Dracula was in fact not a translation, but was rather a very different novel from Stoker's version.
-In 2017, De Roos translated Makt Myrkranna into English under the title Powers of Darkness The Lost Version of Dracula.
-The discovery of the differences between the novels sparked much debate with three theories being offered:
+In 2017, De Roos translated Makt myrkranna into English under the title Powers of Darkness: The Lost Version of Dracula.
+The discovery of the differences between the novels sparked much debate, with three theories being offered for the discrepancies: